 Drejer (2002), however, describes innovation as a result of an innovation process.
 The entire innovation process must be included into the company's strategy, in order for the company to guarantee a continuous flow of innovations (Koen et al., 2001).
 Koen et al. (2001) describes a three-stage innovation process that starts from the onset of the process, continues towards a systematic product or process development stages and terminates in a commercialisation.
-For example, the innovation process described by Koen et al. (2001) divides the process into three sub-processes defined in the literature and it is, therefore, an illustrative example of the innovation process of a company: 1) The company must observe its environment for innovation opportunities, 2) The company must choose the most lucrative opportunities to enhance its competitiveness, 3) The company must implement the chosen opportunities and develop them into products or processes and 4) The company must monitor the previous stages and collect and exploit information gathered from various stages in order to develop the process.
+For example, the innovation process described by Koen et al. (2001) divides the process into three sub-processes defined in the literature and it is, therefore, an illustrative example of the innovation process.
+Tidd et al. (2005) presents a general model of four common tasks in the innovation process of a company:

+1) The company must observe its environment for innovation opportunities, 2) The company must choose the most lucrative opportunities to enhance its competitiveness, 3) The company must implement the chosen opportunities and develop them into products or processes and 4) The company must monitor the previous stages and collect and exploit information gathered from various stages in order to develop the process.